DaneJC/MERN-social-network-backend/README.md

-# social-network: A social networking app built using the MERN stack.
+# social-network: A social networking web app built using the MERN stack.